reviewdog/action-tfsec/README.md

 ### With `github-pr-check`

-By default, with `reporter: github-pr-check` an annotation is added to the line:
+By default, with `reviewdog_reporter: github-pr-check` an annotation is added to the line:

 ![Example comment made by the action, with github-pr-check](./example-github-pr-check.png)

 ### With `github-pr-review`

-With `reporter: github-pr-review` a comment is added to the Pull Request Conversation:
+With `reviewdog_reporter: github-pr-review` a comment is added to the Pull Request Conversation:

 ![Example comment made by the action, with github-pr-review](./example-github-pr-review.png)